 In the 4th Centuy AD the Huns invaded Europe and the western Roman Empire fell apart in chaos and civil wars.
 The Migration Period defined the following Centuries, when warlike bands of Germanic and other tribes wandered through Europe and settled on Roman terretory.
 Slowly more and more power moved from Rome to newly formed kingdoms.

-The end of the Migration Period came in the 6th Century, when Lombards conquered Italy and the Franks established a large empire north of the Alps, Francia covered most of western Europe and stayed the most important kingdom for many Centuries.
+The end of the Migration Period came in the 6th Century, which is the beginning of the Middle Ages.
+During this time Lombards conquered Italy and the Franks established a large empire north of the Alps, Francia covered most of western Europe and stayed the most important kingdom for many Centuries.
 Antique arts and culture declined and Christianity was spread to former pagans1 lands and new kingdoms like England emerged.

 Romanesque and Gothic